razziel89/mdslw/README.md

       or `...` for the default `END_MARKERS`.
     - `breaking-start-marker`:
       Insert line breaks after a single end marker at the beginning of a line.
+    - `retain-whitespace`:
+      Do not collapse any whitespace during the line wrapping process.
 - `--completion`:
   Output shell completion file for the given shell to stdout and exit.
   The following shells are supported: